microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_PartsUnlimited_CD_Using_RM_Online.md

 	![](media/34.png)

-4. Configure Continous Deployment for this Release Definition
+6. Configure Continuous Deployment for this Release Definition
 	* Click on the Triggers link of the Release Definition.
-	* Check the "Continuous Deployment" checkbox.
+	* Check the "Continuous Deployment" check box.
 	* Set the Source Label and Target environment.
 	> Selecting the build as the trigger means that any time the artifact build completes, a new release will automatically start using the latest build.